Our Executive Leadership Team

 JessH.png

-Sarah Taylor, Assistant Director of Education
+Sarah Taylor, Assistant Director - Educational Excellence

 As Assistant Director of Education, Sarah leads the Learning Matters element of the Great Place 2 Learn Strategy; developing a high quality, evidence informed Trust-wide CPD offer which enhances skills and expertise across the organisation.
 She has also led on the development of the Harmony Model Curriculum Framework and supports its efffective implementation across each academy.